Author: Matthew Rogers

-And so, if you live in the U.S., it would be advisable to pick a Joomla host company with servers located in the U.S. as well.
-If not, there’s another option – find a hosting provider that uses CDN.
+And so, if you live in the U.S., it would be advisable to pick a USA web host.
+Same goes for other countries, so if you live in Canada, look for the best Canadian website hosting services, or if you live in Australia, a quick search for web hosting Australia will give you what you need.
+If not, there’s another option – find a hosting provider that uses a CDN.

 Your option, therefore, is to get a hosting provider with an integrated CDN system.
 One such service is called CloudFlare – it’s free and easy to set up as well.
 If your chosen Joomla host has this feature, it doesn’t matter where its servers are located.